 Transplant information is collected at specific intervals throughout the transplant course.
 The type of data collected is determined by the various registries that set reporting standards.

-Data kept for analysis includes points such as the disease classification and status, pre-transplant therapies received, the type of transplant, donor type, post-transplant complications, graft versus host disease, response to transplant and quality of life.
+Data kept for analysis includes points such as the disease classification and status, pre-transplant therapies received the type of transplant, donor type, post-transplant complications, graft versus host disease, response to transplant, and quality of life.

-OneMatch Stem Cell and Marrow Network is responsible for finding and matching volunteer donors to patients who require stem cell transplants.
+OneMatch Stem Cell and Marrow Network are responsible for finding and matching volunteer donors to patients who require stem cell transplants.
 You cannot be tested specifically for a relative or friend.
 The website contains information about the registration and donation process.

 You may be eligible to join if you are between 17 and 35 years old and meet certain health criteria.